- Email me

 The session ended with Q&A … so who wants to start…?

-agents, authors, editors, episodes, facebook, first job, Fix and Finish With Confidence, harry potter, how to market your book, how to market your novel, how to nurture talent, how to sell a self-published book, how to sell books, how to write a novel, literary agents, literary consultancy, literary fiction, literature, Lost, magazine editing, marketing your self-published book, My Memories of a Future Life, nurturing writers, nyn, Oxford, publishers, publishing, Roz Morris, self-publishing, serialisation, Society of Young Publishers, speech, title books, Twilight, twitter, We Need To Talk About Kevin, writing, writing a novel - Nail Your Novel, writing business, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel
+agents, authors, editors, episodes, facebook, first job, harry potter, how to market your book, how to market your novel, how to nurture talent, how to sell a self-published book, how to sell books, how to write a novel, literary agents, literary consultancy, literary fiction, literature, Lost, magazine editing, marketing your self-published book, My Memories of a Future Life, nurturing writers, nyn, Oxford, publishers, publishing, Roz Morris, self-publishing, serialisation, Society of Young Publishers, speech, title books, Twilight, twitter, We Need To Talk About Kevin, writing, writing a novel - Nail Your Novel, writing business, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart

 I am in the fortunate position of having got (after plenty of rejections, redrafts etc) an agent for the first novel I’ve written.
 Which is great.
 But while the idea of my book is strong, the manuscript needed shaping.
 With my agent’s help, I’ve been redrafting for the last 15 months, but I’m finding it hard to differentiate between what is solid advice from someone who knows and what are tastes/suggestions that might take my novel away from what I’m trying to do.
 The suggested changes all ring true in terms of what will make the novel work/sell, it’s a much better book, and I know that what’s being said is mostly good advice, but I want to keep a tight hold on the heart of why I wrote the novel.